the-stain/StainRemakes/README.md

 # Project Guide: Weather Node Puzzle

 Hey there!
 This guide walks through the entire project and explains the hows and whys of each of the major parts.
 All non-script points of interest are broken down here, while the scripts themselves contain comments that elaborate on the code inside.

+**BE WARNED: the code is terrible and I currently have no plans to change it.** If you have questions or want clarification on anything in the project, open up an issue and I'll see what I can do.
+You are also free to leave suggestions, but I probably won't see what I can do about those at all.
+I'll just read them and think, "Well, that's nice to know".

 ### Main Scripts: WeatherNodeGen.cs,DragAndDrop.cs
 * When reading the comments in these scripts, start with WeatherNodeGen